reactioncommerce/reaction/packages/reaction-email-templates/README.md

 Provides functionality to load local default email templates, or optionally load from the `Templates` collection.

-Typical use of the exported `ReactionEmailTemplate`:
+Typical use of ReactionEmailFromTemplate :

 ```js
 const html = ReactionEmailFromTemplate(